Millie Banerjee: Public appointments

 Banerjee is currently a Governor of the Peabody Trust since 2008, as a Member of Newham Primary Care Trust (now NHS East London and the City) since 2009, as Chair of Working Links since 2010 and as Chair of the Nominet Trust since 2012.

+Banerjee was the chair of NHS Blood and Transplant between 2017 and 2021.
+She resigned in August 2021 stating that it was to focus on her other role as chair of the South West London Health and Care Partnership.
+She resigned from the latter role in August 2022 following the release of a leaked recording of her allegedly making "several disparaging comments" about employees at NHS Blood and Transplant in June 2020.

 Banerjee was appointed a Commander of the Order of the British Empire (CBE) in the Queen's Birthday Honours list in 2002 for her work supporting Civil Service reform, and as High Sheriff of Greater London for 2012/13.